-There were 69 general cemeteries enquiries
+- There were fifty four general cemeteries enquiries

-76 requests for lair searches were recorded
+- Eighteen requests for lair searches were recorded

-100% of complaints were resolved within 20 working days
+- 100% of complaints were resolved within 20 working days

-Our Service Standard dictates that 90% of lair certificates should be issued within 28 days and an analysis for the first quarter for year 2013/2014 is shown below.
+Our Service Standard dictates that 90% of lair certificates should be issued within 28 days and an analysis for the first quarter for year 2016/2017 is shown below.

-A total number of 271 lair certificates were issued
+- A total number of 225 lair certificates were issued

-Three certificates were issued outwith 28 days
+- No certificates were issued outwith 28 days

-The percentage of lair certificates issued within 28 days was 99%
+- The percentage of lair certificates issued within 28 days was 100%

 All enquiries regarding cemetery grounds maintenance should be made in the first instance to the cemetery chargehand or to the area cemetery manager using the 'contact us' box.